AshokGfsd/Preparation/README.md

 49. **How to make AJAX request in Redux?**
     - Use middleware like `redux-thunk` or `redux-saga` to handle asynchronous actions and make AJAX requests.
+    - You can use redux-thunk middleware which allows you to define async actions.
     - **Example with redux-thunk**:
       ```javascript
       const fetchData = () => {